-Note: "Benefit liability" is the full value of the benefits promised to participants and their beneficiaries immediately prior to plan termination.
-"PBGC liability" is the amount that PBGC pays after agency limits are imposed.
+Note: "Benefit liability" is the value of the benefits promised to participants and their beneficiaries immediately prior to plan termination.
+"PBGC liability" is the amount that PBGC pays after statutory guarantee limits are imposed.
 "Net claim on PBGC" is the difference between the PBGC liability and the assets PBGC obtains from the plan.
-"Estimated participant losses", the difference between the Benefit Liability and the PBGC liability, and equals the value of the benefits that plan participants and their beneficiaries lose when PBGC takes over a plan.
+"Estimated participant losses," the difference between the Benefit Liability and the PBGC liability, equals the value of the benefits that plan participants and their beneficiaries lose when PBGC takes over a plan.

-In recent pension terminations, active and high salaried employees generally lost more of their promised benefits compared to retirees and low salaried employees because of statutory limits.
+In recent pension terminations, because of statutory limits active and high salaried employees generally lost more of their promised benefits compared to retirees and low salaried employees.
 For example, PBGC generally does not guarantee benefits above a certain amount, currently \$45,614 annually per participant at age 65.
-For participants who retire before 65 the benefits are even less; participants that retire at age 60 are currently limited to \$29,649.
-Commercial pilots often end up with substantial benefit cuts when their plans are terminated because they generally have high benefit plans and are also required by FAA to retire at age 60.
-Far fewer nonpilot retirees are affected by the maximum payout limits.
-For example, at US Airways fewer than 5 percent of retired mechanics and attendants faced benefit cuts as a result of the pension
+18 For participants who retire

-20This guarantee level applies to plans that terminate in 2005.
+18This guarantee level applies to plans that terminate in 2005.
 The amount guaranteed is adjusted (1) actuarially for the participant's age when PBGC first begins paying benefits and (2) if benefits are not paid as a single-life annuity.
 Because of the way the Employee Retirement and Income Security Act of 1974 (ERISA), as amended, allocates plan assets to participants, certain participants can receive more than the PBGC guaranteed amount.